alt-point/active-models/docs/active-model-with-decorators_EN.md

 If your project has a lot of data models, or the same models are used throughout the project, then it makes sense to create classes that represent these data structures and their relations.

-Takel the classic example of `Order`.
+Take the classic example of `Order`.
 The same class is used:
 - In listings;
 - In order creation (`create`);